Module 5: Analyzing and segmenting feedback

 Welcome back to Delighted Admin Certification!
 This module begins on the Dashboard, which encapsulates all of your feedback in real-time.

 Atop the Dashboard rests the Smileys bar and the adjacent Metric Score and Time Window.
-These details are the first to draw the eye and are available for every survey type—NPS, 5-star, CES, you name it.
-These metrics include the Metric Score, Time Window, Show/Hide link to the Over Time graph (you’ve got to try this!), the Smileys bar, and the Response count tracker.
+These details are the first to draw the eye and are available for every survey type—NPS, 5-star, CES, and so on.

-The Metrics Score is a moving calculation tracking participant experiences over a selected time frame, such as this CES Metric score of 81 over 90 days.
-For more information on how each surrey type’s score is calculated, check out the Help Center section 2: Survey types.
+The Metrics Score is a moving calculation tracking participant experiences over a selected time frame, such as this CES Metric score of 81 over 30 days.
+For more information on how each survey type’s metric score is calculated, check out the Help Center section 2: Survey types.

 By default, Delighted applies a 30-day time window, which is a solid starting point.
 Expanding the time window to “last 365 days” is helpful for annual surveys, while the “last 90 days” view can help with quarterly pulses.